WeichenStars/WeichenStars.github.io/_pages/research.md

 <br>
 # <span style="color:#4A520B">2.
 Developing tools for efficient, sensitive spectroscopy</span>

 **<span style="color:olive">Slitlet-Stepping:</span>** I am involved in a study to develop a novel observing mode for spatially-resolved spectroscopy.
 The mode, ''Slitlet-Stepping'', enables spatially resolved spectroscopic observations of at least 30 galaxies on JWST simultaneously, by using the Mirco-Shutter Assembly on the NIRSpec.
 The mode is at least 10 times as efficient as the NIRSpec IFU mode which only targets one galaxy at a time.
-I co-led an effort to implement this mode to the observations of [our JWST program](https://www.stsci.edu/jwst/science-execution/program-information.html?id=2123){:target="_blank"}, a large GO program in Cycle 1 for galaxy science.
+I co-led an effort to implement this mode to the observations of [our JWST program GARDEN](https://www.stsci.edu/jwst/science-execution/program-information.html?id=2123){:target="_blank"}, a large GO program in Cycle 1 for galaxy science.

 The high efficiency will open up great opportunities for large galaxy surveys with JWST, and can also be applied to the ground-based multi-slit spectrographs.